nithincvpoyyil/PnPIDBCache/Readme.md

 PnP-indexedDB is a cache wrapper util for the PnPv3 library for SPFx web applications.
 It helps you to use indexeddb as cache storage on your Sahrepoint Sites.
 It is built using idb-keyval, @pnp/core.

 **Backstory**: As per my knowledge, session/local storage allows us to store maximum of 10Mb (varies with browser) of data per domain/host.
-Due to this storgae limitation, PnPStorageWrapper is throwing 'storage quota exceeded' error.
-In our case, its a content-heavy website, updated infrequently and hevily relies on caching.
+Due to this storage limitation, PnPStorageWrapper is throwing 'storage quota exceeded' error in our case.
+We are developing a content-heavy website and heavily relies on caching.
+Also, check this PnP [feature request](https://github.com/pnp/pnpjs/issues/2046) and comments of @juliemturner + @patrick-rodgers

 Key features: